ccbtokyo/visvib-manual/docs/en/1-1-make-contact-microphone.md

 ## Printing the Attachment Cover for Tone Chimes (Optional)

 The sensor is attached to the tone chime using reusable adhesive like Blu-Tack.
-As an option, we've created an attachment that can be 3D printed to protect the soldered part of the cable and make it easier to attach.
+As an option, we have made an attachment that can be 3D printed to protect the soldered part of the cable and make it easier to attach.

 ![Image of 3D model data for piezo cover.](../img/cover_3dmodel.png)

-As tone chimes come in two thicknesses depending on the pitch, we've prepared model data for both large and small sizes.
+As tone chimes come in two thicknesses depending on the pitch, we have prepared model data for both large and small sizes.

 |     |Main Cover|Cable Clip|
 |:---:| :-----: |:------:|